-The dry (atrophic) type affects approximately 80-90% of individuals with AMD.
-Its cause is unknown, it tends to progress more slowly than the wet type, and there is not—as of yet—an approved treatment or cure, however, there are clinical trials under way.
+The dry (atrophic) type of AMD affects approximately 80-90% of individuals with AMD.
+Its cause is unknown, it tends to progress more slowly than the wet type, and there is not - as of yet - an approved treatment or cure; however, there are a number of clinical trials underway.

 In dry age-related macular degeneration, small white or yellowish deposits, called drusen, form on the retina, beneath the macula, causing it to deteriorate or degenerate over time.

-The drusen are the hallmark of dry AMD or macular degeneration.
-These little yellow deposits underneath the retina are a buildup of waste materials.
+Drusen are the hallmark of dry AMD.
+These small yellow deposits beneath the retina are a buildup of waste materials.
 They are made up of cholesterol, protein and fats.
 Typically, when drusen first form, they don't cause any vision loss.
 However, they are a risk factor for progressing to vision loss.
-When a person has more advanced dry macular degeneration, there are a whole lot more of these little yellowish deposits and they are larger.
+When a person has more advanced dry macular degeneration, there are many more of these small yellowish deposits and they are larger.

 Nutrition and Weight Control

 Studies suggest that eating antioxidant-rich foods, such as fresh fruits and dark green leafy vegetables (kale, collard greens, and spinach, for example), may delay the onset or reduce the severity of dry AMD.
 These types of vegetables contain lutein, which may protect the macula from sun damage, just as it protects the leaves of these vegetables from sun damage.

 Eating at least one serving of fatty fish per week may also delay the onset or reduce the severity of dry AMD.
 These types of fish are high in omega-3 fatty acids, which help decrease inflammation and promote eye health.